Archive

 Watch and see if you can hold your breakfast.

-Brian DePalma’s direction is also inapt and self-indulgent.
-I can think of few directors less suited for the material.
-There is a scene where Fox’s fellow soldiers attempt to frag him by putting a grenade in the latrine where, for no reason other than an ostentatious build-up, Fox has gone to attempt to light a cigarette, interminably.
+Brian De Palma’s direction is self-indulgent.
+I can think of few auteurs less suited for the verisimilitude of a period war picture than a guy who fetishizes Hitchcock.
+There is a scene where Fox’s fellow soldiers attempt to frag him by putting a grenade in the latrine where, for no reason other than an ostentatious build-up similar to the baby carriage in The Untouchables or the bucket of pig’s blood in Carrie, Fox has gone to attempt to light a cigarette, interminably.
 Because, when you want to smoke, no place is better than a Vietnam shithouse surrounded by big pails of excrement to enjoy it.
-His lighter won’t work and after trying it for the umpteenth time (maybe more than 15, he really wants that smoke), he drops it, and lo and behold, the grenade is reflected off of the lighter’s stainless steel.
+His lighter won’t work and after trying it for the umpteenth time (maybe more than 15, he really wants that smoke), Fox drops it, and lo and behold, the grenade is reflected off of the lighter’s stainless steel.

 It gets worse.
-When Fox survives, he sees one of his tormentors, Reilly, peeking at him from behind sandbags, and all I could think of was
+When Fox survives, he sees one of his tormentors, Reilly, peeking at him from behind sandbags, and all I could think of was–

 The film also sports terrible art direction and location scouting.
 Vietnam looks like Disney’s Jungle Cruise, an incredible feat given some of it was shot in Thailand.
 Wherever they were, the actors were serviced by some of the best spas and salons available to them.
 I just never knew the combat experience in Vietnam was so tidy.
 Fox in particular looks like he was steam cleaned in every scene.
 Even when he has a head wound, his bandage is so brilliant white, it almost looks like a headband missing a feather.